Water Temperature of Lake Ontario Near Rochester, NY

 Service Notice – November 2025: The Environment and Climate Change Canada (ECCC) CAP Service undergoes changes from time to time as the business of alerting evolves.
 For 2025, changes are expected to include...
 1) ECCC's initiative to upgrade the presentation of alerts into Colour-Coded Weather Alerts is tentatively set for deployment November 26, 2025.
 Data changes will appear in CAP following this deployment, 2) the alert name ‘extreme cold warning’ will change to ‘cold warning’, 3) two Public zone names will change in Saskatchewan, 4) ECCC's initiative to introduce free-form polygons to represent the true threat area of a weather hazard continues, there will be changes coming to CAP and 5) other minor improvements and corrections.
 For more information on these changes: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/ | Notification de service – novembre 2025: Le service du PAC d’Environnement et Changement climatique Canada (ECCC) subit périodiquement des changements à mesure que le système d’alerte évolue.
 Pour 2025, il y aura des changements incluant...
 1) l'initiative d'ECCC visant à améliorer la présentation des alertes sous forme d'alertes météorologiques codées par couleur est provisoirement prévue pour un déploiement le 26 novembre 2025.
 Des changements aux données apparaîtront dans le PAC suite à ce déploiement, 2) le nom de l’alerte ‘avertissement de froid extrême’ changera pour ‘avertissement de froid’, 3) deux noms de zones publiques seront modifiés en Saskatchewan, 4) l’initiative d’ECCC visant à introduire des polygones libres pour représenter la véritable zone de menace d’un danger météorologique se poursuit.
 Des changements seront également apportés au PAC et 5) d’autres améliorations et corrections mineures.
 Pour plus d’informations sur ces changements: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/

-Significant snowfall continues.
-What: Snowfall amounts of 15 to 25 cm.
-Reduced visibility at times in heavy snow and local blowing snow.
-When: Continuing this morning through this evening.
-Snow tapering off tonight.
-Additional information: A low pressure system will continue to bring significant snowfall to much of southern Ontario.
-A sharp temperature drop leading to cold wind chills by this morning, during ongoing snowfall, will add to the adverse weather conditions. ### There may be a significant impact on rush hour traffic.
+Snow, at times heavy, today.
+What: Snowfall amounts of 15 to 30 cm.
+Reduced visibility in heavy snow and local blowing snow.
+When: Continuing through the overnight.
+Additional information: Snow will taper to periods of light snow or flurries overnight.
+The Monday morning commute may be impacted.
+Northeasterly winds gusting 40 to 50 km/h may result in local blowing snow, particularly for exposed areas. ### Travel will likely be challenging.
+Roads and walkways will likely be difficult to navigate due to accumulating snow.
 Please continue to monitor alerts and forecasts issued by Environment Canada.
 To report severe weather, send an email to ONstorm@ec.gc.ca or post reports on X using #ONStorm.
 For more information about the alerting program, please visit: https://www.canada.ca/en/services/environment/weather/severeweather/weather-alerts/colour-coded-alerts.

 yellow warning - snowfall - in effect